Do Your Curls Need Clarifying?

 The result?
 Curls that feel weightless, look shiny and are easier to style.
 More importantly, clarifying improves the overall health of your hair because a healthy scalp = healthy hair follicles!
 And healthy hair follicles means faster growth and more luscious curls.

-When Should I Clarify?
+When should I Clarify?

-Your hair shouldn’t be filling gritty on wash day.
+Your hair shouldn’t be feeling gritty on wash day.
 If you find that your hair feels filmy or greasy right after washing it, you could be experiencing product build-up (especially if you come from the world of piling multiple styling products on your hair).
 Residual product coating your strands can cause increased oil production at your roots.
 Clarifying can help get rid of any residual product in your hair that your regular wash routine can’t tackle.

 This one is different for everyone because the level of shine or sheen of hair will vary from person to person.
 Curly hair doesn't normally shine as much as straight hair because of all the twist and turns.
 But that doesn’t mean you’re stuck with dull curls!
 If you’re having a hard time achieving a little shine, try clarifying to get rid of any filminess—your curls will be poppin’ in no time!